chakety/GPT2-Chatbot/README.md

 3. run the main.py, python main.py
 4. open the browser, go to localhost:5000 or http://127.0.0.1:5000/.
-5. enter the question in the text bar, and click send, few seconds later, the chatbot will get response.
+5. enter the question in the text bar, and click send, few seconds later, the chatbot will get response. eg. how can i graduate? how to remove hold? what class should I take?
+    How are enrollment appointments determined?
+    What if there is a Time Conflicting?